The Life of a Snake River Seed: A Photo Blog

 Dry Seed Process Then we put them somewhere out of the elements to finish drying...

 Once they're dry, we start cleaning them.
-Bigger growers have mechanized equipment to do a lot of this, but at Snake River Seed Co-op, our small family farmers use small, hand-scale equipment.
+Bigger growers have mechanized equipment to do a lot of this, but at Snake River Seed Co-op, almost all of our small family farmers use small, hand-scale equipment.

-Then we further separate the seed from the chaff by pouring the mixture onto a screen, shaking it and the seeds stay on the screen and the chaff falls through.
+Then we further separate the seed from the chaff by pouring the mixture onto a screen, letting the seeds stay on the screen and the chaff fall through or vice versa, depending on the size of screen.

 After they've fermented, we decant them by adding lots of water to the seeds and pulp mixture.
 Again, the good seeds are heavy and they sink, while the immature ones and the pulp are lighter and they float.
 We pour off the immature seeds and pulp and repeat until we get down to just pure, clean seeds at the bottom of the jar.

-Once each grower has processed his/her seed crop into clean, dry seeds on their farms by following similar procedures, they bag them up and deliver them to Snake River Seed Co-op so they can be prepped for the upcoming seed season.
-Mike Sommers of PURPLE SAGE FARM delivering his seed crop for 2017!
+Once each grower has processed their seed crop into clean, dry seeds on their farms by following similar procedures, they bag them up and deliver them to Snake River Seed Co-op so they can be prepped for the upcoming seed season.

 Then we start the process of germination testing to ensure the seed's viability.
 We do this by arranging 50 seeds of each lot onto damp paper towels and then load them into 3-ring binders.
 We put the binders in the conditions right for each crop: hot crop binders go on a heat mat while cold crop binders stay in our seed room.
 After 2 weeks (or so) we count the seeds that have sprouted to determine their germination percentages.

-After we're sure the seeds are viable and germinate well, they are packed into glass jars, labeled, and put into our seed storage vault while they wait for the season's first orders to start trickling in.
+After we're sure the seeds are viable and germinate well, they are packed into glass jars, labeled, and put into our seed treasure chest while they wait for the season's first orders to start trickling in.

 Seed Packing Once an order has been received, we individually pack the seeds into packets on-demand, to ensure you receive the highest quality, fresh and viable seeds every single time.

-All of our seed packing is done by hand in old fashioned "packing parties" - no machines, conveyor belts or robots here!
+All of our seed packing is done by hand - no machines, conveyor belts or robots here!
 We stamp each packet with a lot number and pack date.
 Then we fill them with a specific teaspoon or tablespoon amount - depending upon the size of the seed and quantity per packet.

 By the time a Snake River Seed Co-op seed packet has gotten into your hands, it has passed through a minimum of 12 times by doting seed stewards and seed packers.